Some Results on Causal Modalities in General Spacetimes: Acknowledgements

 \section{Acknowledgements}

+We thank Prakash Panangaden for helpful comments and feedback that helped improve our exposition, and for spotting a gap in the proof of~Section~\ref{sec:spacetime:afterformula}.
 This work has been partially funded by the French National Research Agency (ANR) within the framework of ``Plan France 2030'', under the research projects EPIQ ANR-22-PETQ-0007, HQI-Acquisition ANR-22-PNCQ-0001 and HQI-R\&D ANR-22-PNCQ-0002.